cilium/cilium/Documentation/security/host-firewall.rst

     $ kexec cilium-dbg endpoint config $HOST_EP_ID PolicyAuditMode=Enabled
     Endpoint 3353 configuration updated successfully
     $ kexec cilium-dbg endpoint config $HOST_EP_ID | grep PolicyAuditMode
-    PolicyAuditMode          Enabled
+    PolicyAuditMode        : Enabled

 Apply a Host Network Policy
 ===========================

-`HostPolicies` match on node labels using a :ref:`NodeSelector` to identify the nodes to which the policy applies.
-The following policy applies to all nodes.
+:ref:`HostPolicies` match on node labels using a :ref:`NodeSelector` to identify the nodes to which the policies applies.
+They apply only to the host namespace, including host-networking pods.
+They don't apply to communications between pods or between pods and the outside of the cluster, except if those pods are host-networking pods.

+The following policy applies to all nodes with the ``node-access=ssh`` label.
 It allows communications from outside the cluster only for TCP/22 and for ICMP echo requests.
 All communications from the cluster to the hosts are allowed.

-Host policies don't apply to communications between pods or between pods and the outside of the cluster, except if those pods are host-networking pods.

 .. literalinclude:: ../../examples/policies/host/demo-host-policy.yaml